 Ivanka puts in long hours at the office, but she also enjoys swapping her high heels for sandals on family vacations.

 In December 2016, she and Kushner took their kids on a tropical retreat to the Four Seasons Resort Hualalai in Hawaii.
-Nightly rates at the five-star resort cost around $950, according to TripAdvisor.
+Nightly rates at the five-star resort are currently priced between $1,000 to $1,200, according to TripAdvisor.

 Ivanka Trump’s Wedding

-Trump and Kushner got married in October 2009 at the Trump National Golf Club in Bedminster, N.J., a venue that costs an average of $54,000 to $62,000, according to Showbiz Cheat Sheet.
+Trump and Kushner got married in October 2009 at the Trump National Golf Club in Bedminster, New Jersey — a venue that costs an average of $54,000 to $62,000, according to Showbiz Cheat Sheet.

 The bride’s Vera Wang wedding gown reportedly bore a $50,000 price tag, while her jewelry was estimated to cost as much as $265,000.
-Pieces included platinum and diamond earrings, bracelet and hairpiece.
+Pieces included platinum and diamond earrings, a bracelet and a hairpiece.

-The 13-layer wedding cake was adorned with real flowers and reported by Showbiz Cheat Sheet to cost $70,000.
+The 13-layer wedding cake was adorned with real flowers and was reported — by Showbiz Cheat Sheet — to cost $70,000.

 Ivanka Trump: Real Estate